An Excerpt from active measures: part ii

 “I think most men just want to die gloriously in battle.
 They learn about the shahid, about the Five Martyrs and Imam Husayn, and they go to war expecting to die like them.”

-Taghavi shook his head with resignation.
+Taghavi shook his head.
 “No man dies gloriously in battle.
-Even the bravest martyrs were terrified in that last moment before the end.”
+Even the bravest martyrs were terrified in that final moment before the end.”

 “What becomes of them then?”